|

 A Blosxom template consists of a head (all the stuff before your posts), foot (all the stuff after), story (the formatting for an individual post), content_type (sets the content type of a particular flavour), and (optionally) date (controls the look of daily datestamps).
 These exist in simple text files named, appropriately enough: head, foot, story, content_type, and date.

 But Blosxom allows for more than one flavour, so each threesome must somehow be associated together.
-Thus, for an HTML flavour, we have: head.html, foot.html, story.html, content_type.html, and date.html.
+Thus, for an HTML flavour, we have: head.html , foot.html , story.html , content_type.html , and date.html .
 Simple, eh?

 ...the header

 The header, as I mentioned, is everything appearing before you stories themselves.
 The header for the HTML flavour makes its home in a file called head.html in your data directory.
+Here's a nice sample head.html to get you going:

 <html>